 The first thing I noticed in this image is the desk.

 Now, desks in themselves are not EMF emitters.
-But many modern desks come with a feature that allows you to lower or raise the desk’s height, per your comfort.
+But many modern desks have a feature that lets you adjust their height per your comfort.

-Thankfully, you can easily cut down electric fields from these desks.
-To do that, you can just set the desk to where you want it and then unplug it from the wall.
-Doing this will eliminate all that voltage that would otherwise be adding to the EMF pollution in your home office.
+Thankfully, you can easily cut down electric fields from these desks by simply unplugging the desk from the wall.
+Once you do that, it will eliminate all the voltage that would otherwise add to your home office’s EMF pollution.

 On the right-hand side, I see a wireless speaker.

 Speakers like this generally use Bluetooth.
-And, just like your WiFi or cell phone signal, Bluetooth is another way of sending information through the air using radiofrequency, or RF-EMF.
+And, just like WiFi and cell phone signals, Bluetooth is another way of sending information through the air.

 You should avoid these kinds of wireless speakers as much as you can.
-Instead, you can use speakers that you can plug into your computer.
+Instead, you can use speakers that you can plug into your computer via a cable.

-And if you use external speakers with your phone, opt for ones with auxiliary function.
-These devices use aux cords to connect your phone and your external speaker.
+And if you use external speakers with your phone, opt for ones with an AUX function.
+These devices use AUX cords to connect your phone and your external speaker.

-This way, you can mitigate RF radiation in your space without eliminating your speakers.
+This way, you can mitigate RF radiation in your space without having to go speaker-less.

 On the middle right side of the table, there is a wireless mouse.
 Much like wireless speakers, a wireless mouse uses Bluetooth to connect with your computer.

-Here is a fact: There is absolutely no need for a computer mouse to be wireless.
-Their function is to stay at the same place and work as a pointer for your computer screen.
+First, there’s absolutely no point for a computer mouse to be wireless.
+Their function is to stay stagnant and work as a pointer for your computer screen when you move it.

-But when you use a wireless mouse, every time you click on it, there is a big spike of RF-EMF.
-And this is the kind of unnecessary exposure that we are trying to avoid.
+The second reason you shouldn’t have a wireless mouse is that every time you click on it, there is a big spike of RF-EMF.
+And this is the kind of unnecessary exposure we are trying to avoid.

 The solution here is simple.
-Get a wired mouse, and you will eliminate one more EMF-emitting device unnecessarily populating your workspace.
+Get a wired mouse, and you will eliminate one more EMF-emitting device unnecessarily polluting your workspace.

 Operating on similar technology as the wireless mouse, we have the wireless keyboard right next to it.
 The concerns here are identical to those above.

 You can fix this by simply getting a wired keyboard.
-Note that wired keyboards are themselves not entirely safe, as they also emit electric fields.
+Note that wired keyboards are also not entirely safe, as they also emit electric fields.

 One way to reduce electric fields is to ground your computer.
 And by that, I mean simply plug your computer into an outlet with a grounded cord.
 But be sure to test the effectiveness of your work using an EMF meter because sometimes grounding is not enough.